pxi/mtm/README.rst

 The following commands are recognized in mtm, when preceded by the command prefix (by default *ctrl-g*):

-Up/Down/Left/Right Arrow
+h / j / k / l
-    Focus the virtual terminal above/below/to the left of/to the right of the currently focused terminal.
+    Focus the virtual terminal to the left of/below/above/to the right of the currently focused terminal.

 o
     Focus the previously-focused virtual terminal.

-h / v
+g / f
     Split the focused virtual terminal in half horizontally/vertically, creating a new virtual terminal to the right/below.
 The new virtual terminal is focused.